Best Kayak For Beginners

 Wilderness Systems Phase 3 AirPro seating system makes the Tarpon 105 exceptionally comfortable for long kayaking sessions.
 An ergonomic and supportive backrest is essential for a long day on the water.

-In addition to a large waterproof storage well, a magnetic water bottle strap, a built-in paddle holder, rigid carry handles, and even a dog-friendly deck, the Tarpon 105 offers a long list of well-considered features.
+In addition to a sizeable waterproof storage well, a magnetic water bottle strap, a built-in paddle holder, rigid carry handles, and even a dog-friendly deck, the Tarpon 105 offers many well-considered features.

 For paddlers who prefer stability over speed, the Tarpon 105 is a great choice.
 The Tarpon's shorter length and 55-pound weight make it easily portable.